Students in the Criminal Defense Clinic have the opportunity to represent clients in court appearances, depositions, and negotiations.

 The Criminal Defense Clinic allows students to experience criminal law work.
 The clinic contracts with the Iowa State Public Defender’s Office to represent indigent clients who have requested a public defender.

-Under the guidance and supervision of an experienced professor, student attorneys represent clients in all court appearances, from the arraignment process to hearings, depositions, negotiations, and trials—including possible jury trials.
+Under the guidance and supervision of an experienced criminal law professor, student attorneys represent clients in all court appearances, from the arraignment process to hearings, depositions, negotiations, and trials—including possible jury trials.

-Cases may involve charges of OWI, assault, theft, drug possession, prostitution, and public intoxication, among others.
+Cases may involve charges of OWI, assault, theft, drug possession, prostitution, child endangerment and public intoxication, among others.

 In addition, students participate in weekly classes and case rounds.